What is Chinese Medicine

 THE ORGAN SYSTEM Apart from Yin and Yang, Chinese Medicine looks at five main energy systems.
 These bear the names of organs but are not the organs themselves.
 Each organ system is a group of functions which includes the organ but is not limited to it.
 The functions generally parallel those of modern western medicine but include many more subtle functions which are not part of the paradigm of western medicine.
 Each organ system incorporates not only the organ but a system of pathways or channels leading to and from the organ and also connecting each system to other systems.
 Acupuncture points are located on these channels and allow us to influence the organ systems.
 Chinese Medicine sees the interrelationships of the various organ systems as being essential in understanding and treating illness.

 The appearance of the tongue and its coat and 28 different pulse qualities in 6 positions are fundamental in identifying patterns and diagnosing which organ systems are implicated.
 These patterns tell us the underlying cause of the disease, known as the root and it is the root that the treatment will chiefly focus on.
-It is possible for two people to present with the same ‘disease’, for instance, ‘ulcerative colitis’, but fall into different ‘patterns’ and be treated quite differently.
-Conversely, two people may present with different diseases, one with asthma, the other with dysmenorrhea, for example, but be diagnosed with the same pattern and have very similar treatment.
+It is possible for two people to present with the same ‘disease’, for instance, ‘ulcerative colitis’, but fall into different ‘patterns’ and receive different treatment.
+Conversely, two people could present with different disorders – for instance, one with heavy periods and one with migraines, but the underlying pattern could be the same and they might receive similar treatment.

 Chinese Medicine Treatment

-TECHNIQUES: Therapies include Acupuncture, Moxibustion, Cupping, Tui na-AnMo (massage), Herbs and Counselling.
-Chinese medicine has a long history of safe practice.
+TECHNIQUES: Therapies include Acupuncture, Moxibustion, Cupping, Tui na-AnMo (massage), Herbs and Lifestyle advice.